Note: DCFPI updated these priorities on June 17, 2025, to reflect the mayor’s proposed budget

 DC leaders must rise to the occasion by protecting the most vulnerable residents and fortifying local programs that build economic security.
 While uncertainty remains about how much harm federal officials will cause, that harm will undoubtedly and disproportionately fall on Black and brown people with the fewest resources because of systemic racism.
 To mitigate this harm, lawmakers will need to raise adequate revenue to support these needed investments.

 Now is not the time to hold back.
 It is time to lead.
-The mayor and DC Council must be bold and visionary in ensuring that the 700,000 residents that call the District home are safe and economically secure.
+The DC Council must be bold and visionary in ensuring that the 700,000 residents that call the District home are safe and economically secure.

 Early Education